Best Factory Games for Co-Op

 The best factory games co-op players can jump into are the ones where teamwork changes the game instead of just adding another body to the map.
 Good co-op automation games let one player handle logistics while the other expands production, fixes bottlenecks, or keeps power and resources stable.

 This list is for players who want factory games multiplayer actually improves, not just games that technically allow it.
-We stuck to picks where co-op is implemented well, and where playing with a friend meaningfully changes pacing, workload, or the kind of problems you solve together.
+I stuck to picks where co-op is implemented well, and where playing with a friend meaningfully changes pacing, workload, or the kind of problems you solve together.

 Quick take